openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 - DIA = at least 5.0h
 - Max. peak = 55 minutes after injection

-For a lot of people there is practically no noticeable effect of fiasp after 3-4 hours any more, even if 0.0xx units are available as a rule then.
+For a lot of people there is practically no noticeable effect of FIASP after 3-4 hours any more, even if 0.0xx units are available as a rule then.
 This residual amount can still be noticeable during sports, for example.
 Therefore AndroidAPS uses minimum 5h as DIA.

 ![Config Builder Ultra-Rapid Oref](../images/ConfBuild_UltraRapidOref.png)